 By Shreyas Hallur

-But once the program started, my doubts quickly faded.
-Every Saturday morning, the hours flew by as I volunteered alongside newfound friends, who happened to have autism.
+Once the CommunityWorks program began, I quickly found myself amongst a community of welcoming peers.
+Every Saturday morning, the hours would fly by as I volunteered alongside newfound friends, who happened to have autism.
 While feeding turtles celery at the Phoenix Herpetological Society, I chatted with one teen about her interest in veterinary studies.
-The next week, another friend with autism taught me the chemistry of cooking as we prepared meals for First Place-Phoenix residents.
-With every volunteering session, I learned a little more about my peers impacted by autism – their hobbies, interests and routines.
+The next week, another friend with autism taught me the chemistry of cooking as we prepared meals for First Place residents.
+With every volunteering session, I learned a little more about my peers impacted by autism – their hobbies, interest, and routines.
 And frequently, I found myself blown away by their aptitude for science.